 - Potentiated H-reflex response

 The first theory suggests that after the conditioning exercise, there is an increase in the phosphorylation of the myosin regulatory light chains (RLC) (10).
 This increases the sensitivity of the myosin-actin interactions, which may lead to an increase in the cross-bridge cycling rate (28).
 This alteration could ultimately result in a shift in the force-velocity curve to the right, allowing faster movements with higher loads (15) (Figure 2).

 Positive correlations between increases in RLC phosphorylation and potentiation have been reported in many animal studies (29, 30), but very few studies have been conducted on human subjects (10).
 Of the research conducted on human subjects, numerous have found no significant RLC phosphorylation (31, 32).
 Whilst a correlation between RLC phosphorylation and potentiation is evident in animal studies, there appears to be an inconsistency in the research on humans.
 This suggests that other factors may be responsible for inducing PAP in humans.

 An interesting finding regarding the RLC phosphorylation theory, is type II muscle fibres appear to experience greater phosphorylation than type I muscle fibres (33).
-This suggests that individuals with a higher percentages of type II fibres, such as strength and power athletes, may experience a greater potentiation (10).
+This suggests individuals with a higher percentage of type II fibres, such as strength and power athletes, may experience a greater potentiation (10).
 However, this would potentially only apply if the phosphorylation theory is correct.